erlandg/Artificial_neural_networ_from_scratch/README.md

 python NN.py

-requires only libraries numpy and matplotlib to run.
+only library requirements are numpy and matplotlib